Enzzza/arduino-clock/README.md

 <br>

-I called my good friend (Armin Mušić) to help me with soldering he is really good with it i can't risk to leave joints loose
+I called my good friend to help me with soldering.
+He is really good with it - I can't risk to leave joints loose.

 <br>